Statistics Resources

 Trainees

 The SRG offers basic and advanced study design, statistical, and software/programming training to HNRP-associated undergraduate and graduate students, trainees, fellows, researchers and staff.
-One-on-one consultations on various topics and methods are available by appointment or on a walk-in basis.
+One-on-one consultations on various topics and methods are available by appointment.
 The group also offers formal training and presentations on select topics during regularly scheduled meetings or as separately organized seminars.
 Assistance and training can be provided for using JMP, R, SPSS, and other statistical software.
-In addition, the Statistics Group may offer internships to undergraduate and graduate-level statistics students.
-Trainees are encouraged to contact a statistician in the early stages of their studies.
+In addition, the SRG may offer internships to undergraduate and graduate-level biostatistics students.
+Trainees are encouraged to contact a statistician in the design stages of their studies.

 Cross-project Issues

-The SRG holds regular meetings to discuss new and ongoing projects.
-These meetings are used to prioritize tasks and link specific statisticians to studies based on experience, area of interest, investigator preferences, workload, and deadlines.
+The SRG holds weekly meetings to discuss new and ongoing projects.
+These meetings are used to prioritize tasks and link specific statisticians to studies based on experience, area of interest, workload, and deadlines.
 Statisticians are often in attendance at meetings of various projects and workgroups to offer timely assistance with questions and new issues that may arise.

 Contact the Statistics Resource Group